Comment on "Spherically symmetric perturbations of a Schwarzschild black hole in torsion bigravity": Zerilli's construction

 under the assumptions that :

 by defining\footnote{In Refs. \cite{VN,FZ} the transformation considered is the inverse of the one introduced here : } :

 with

-As we don't completely agree on one point exposed in Ref.\cite{FZ}, let us reconsider hereafter the reduction process.
-The independence with respect to $\omega$ of the functions $n[ r],\,A[ r],\,B[ r],\,C[ r],\,D[ r]$ and $V[ r]$, taking into account the arbitrariness of the values on a point of the functions $z_1[\omega,r]$ and $z_2[\omega,r]$ (expressing the Cauchy problem of the differential system), imposes four constraints~:
+As we don't completely agree on one point exposed in Ref.\cite{FZ}, let us reconsider hereafter the reduction process. {Inserting the expressions [\ref{phiz12}, \ref{psiz12}] of $\phi[\omega,r]$ and $\psi[\omega,r]$ into Eqs [\ref{Sch1}, \ref{Sch2}] , taking into account Eqs [\ref{Eqsyst1}, \ref{Eqsyst2}] and the arbitrariness of the values on a point of the functions $z_1[\omega,r]$ and $z_2[\omega,r]$ (expressing the Cauchy problem of the differential system) we obtain four constraints :